com-lihaoyi/os-lib/readme.md

   every file or folder within it.

-- For deleted or moved folders, the root folder which was deleted/moved, but *without* the paths of every file that was within it at the original location
+- For deleted or moved folders, the root folder which was deleted/moved, but *not necessarily* the paths of every file that was within it at the original location

 Note that `watch` does not provide any additional information about the